This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Cook the grits
+Cook the Grits

-• Stir in the grits and reduce the heat to low.
-Cover and simmer for 7 to 10 minutes, stirring occasionally, until the grits become soft and thick.
-Remove the pan from the heat.
+• Stir in the grits, then reduce the heat to low.
+Cover and simmer for 7 to 10 minutes, stirring occasionally, until the grits are soft and thick.

-Cook the shrimp
+Cook the Shrimp

 Assemble